enso-org/enso/docs/language-server/protocol-language-server.md

   /** The flag indicating whether this method is static or instance. */
   isStatic: boolean;

+  /** The fully qualified module name re-exporting this method. */ reexport?: string;

   /** The documentation string. */
   documentation?: string;

-  /** The fully qualified module name re-exporting this module. */ reexport?: string;

   /** The rendered HTML of the documentation string. */ documentationHtml?: string;